ferrarijh/akka-persistent-chat/README.md

 ## Persisted state

 State of server representing each chat state of a client will be recovered in need through akka journal's event sourcing - with akka snapshot, at somepoint.
-Three messages are peristed to represent client's chat state.
+Three types of messages are persisted to represent client's chat state.

 ```kotlin
 class ChatState(val userState: MutableMap<String, Int>, var lastLine: Int): Serializable {  //map<name, cnt>